 En Espanol | Minnesota officials are urging voters to safely cast absentee ballots from home this year in light of the coronavirus pandemic:

 - Minnesota officials have waived a witness signature requirement for voters casting mail-in or absentee ballots.
-Ballots must be postmarked by Election Day, Nov.
+Ballots must be received by election officials by Election Day, Nov.
 3, per an October court ruling.
 The deadline to drop a ballot off in person is 3 p.m. on Election Day.
 If you send it through the mail, it needs to be received by 8 p.m.

 Here's what else you need to know: